tim-patterson/jsonsql/README.md

 [![Build Status](https://travis-ci.org/tim-patterson/jsonsql.svg?branch=master)](https://travis-ci.org/tim-patterson/jsonsql)

-A toy project that allows querying of newline delimited json using simple sql expressions
+A standalone app that allows querying of newline delimited json using simple sql expressions

 ## Getting Started
 All that's required to get started is to checkout the code and then compile and run. ie: